 Private sale of a prohibited firearm is not legal.
 Period.
 Three paths exist:

 1. Government program (ASFCP).
 Public Safety Canada opened the individual declaration window on January 19, 2026.
 It closed March 31, 2026.
 If you declared before the deadline, you may still be scheduling a collection appointment — check canada.ca/firearms.
-The ASFCP pays a flat rate per firearm regardless of condition or collector value.
+The ASFCP schedule is not a promise that you will receive the listed amount, and there is no guarantee compensation will be paid.
+Once the firearm is turned in, you cannot get it back, and you may have no right to appeal even if no compensation is paid.
+Handguns are not part of the buyback.

 2. Deactivation.
 A licensed gunsmith permanently disables the firearm to RCMP standards.
 You keep the physical object.
 You lose all firing capability and market value.
-Turnaround is 1-4 weeks.
-On historically significant pieces, the results speak for themselves — a welded barrel on a century-old Lee-Enfield is not something you can undo or unsee.
+Turnaround is 1-4 weeks or longer depending on workload.
+On historically significant pieces, the results speak for themselves — welding every movable part on a century-old Webley revolver is not something you can undo or hide.
 For a collector-grade piece with strong provenance, that trade-off matters.

 3. Consignment through a prohibited-capable dealer.
 This is the option the government program does not mention.
 Consignment puts your firearm in front of eligible buyers at market value.
-A safe queen in original packaging gets the same flat-rate compensation from the ASFCP as one with a pitted bore and a cracked stock.
-The schedule solves compliance.
-It does not ask whether your piece is scarce, original, or worth more to a collector than to the government table.
-If yours has collector value, the flat-rate program leaves money on the table.
+The comparison is not a simple government table versus a maybe.
+It is destruction with possible or no compensation versus a lawful sale route where the firearm is not destroyed and the owner can assess a real market path before committing.
+A safe queen in original packaging gets treated differently by collectors than one with a pitted bore and a cracked stock.
+The ASFCP schedule does not care.
+The market does.

 Consignment is not instant.
 It depends on finding an eligible buyer, and for prohibited firearms that buyer pool is small.
 It can take weeks.
 For a piece worth real money to a qualified collector, the difference between flat-rate and market-value is worth the wait.

 The amnesty protecting owners of non-compliant prohibited firearms expires October 30, 2026.
-After that date, possession of a non-compliant prohibited firearm without an active exemption or completed disposition can become a Criminal Code problem.
-Current prohibition orders: SOR/2020-96 (May 2020), SOR/2024-248 (December 2024), SOR/2025-86.
+After that date, possession of a non-compliant prohibited firearm without an active exemption or completed disposition will become a criminal offence.
 This is a criminal law deadline, not an administrative one.

-12(6) Grandfathered Handguns: What Ontario Owners Need to Know
+Handguns in Ontario: What Owners Need to Know

 Inherited a Gun Collection in Ontario?
 Start Here

-Sometimes this is an executor file.
-Sometimes it is your own safe and one or two pieces came from your father or grandfather.
+Maybe you're the executor of an estate.
+Maybe you have your own safe with firearms you've inherited from a family member.
 Same problem: a mixed collection.
 The local shop can usually take the ordinary rifles and shotguns.
-Then the process stops when a prohibited semi-automatic or a short-barrelled handgun registered since the 1990s comes out of the case.
+Then the process stops when a prohibited semi-automatic or a handgun comes out of the case.

 Executors lose time here by trying to move the whole safe as one retail lot.
 It usually is not one lot.
 The ordinary deer rifles can move one way.
 The OIC rifle and the short-barrelled handgun need a different file entirely.

 Start with class sorting, not liquidation.
 List the serial numbers, separate the ordinary long guns from anything restricted, prohibited, or clearly unusual, and do not promise one buyer the whole safe before you know what each piece is.
 Ordinary firearms can go through an Ontario dealer with the right ordinary licence authority.
-Prohibited firearms and 12(6) grandfathered handguns need a prohibited-capable business.
+Prohibited firearms and handguns need a business licensed to handle prohibited firearms and handguns.
 If the collection is mixed, you either need more than one dealer or one business authorized to sort the whole file correctly.

-This is also where deactivation gets real.
-A welded barrel on a century-old Lee-Enfield is not something you can undo or unsee.
-If a piece has collector value or family value, sort the legal lane before you choose the irreversible option.
-Everything Old handles mixed-class estate files: appraisal at $95+GST/hr, classification sorting, and routing each piece to the right disposition.
-If deactivation is the right answer, the usual turnaround is 1-4 weeks.
+This is also the point where you need to consider the realities of deactivation.
+Welding every movable part on a century-old Colt revolver is not something you can undo and not something that can be done completely invisibly.
+If a piece has collector value or family history, consider the lawful options to transfer it out of your ownership before defaulting to the irreversible options.
+Everything Old handles estates with multiple different classes of firearms: appraisal at $95+GST/hr, waived if you consign with EO, classification sorting, and routing each piece to the right disposition.
+If deactivation is the right answer, the usual turnaround is 1-4 weeks or longer depending on workload.

 Frequently Asked Questions